researchsoft/website/content/events/rse-ai-workshop/index.md

         - Sherry Wu – Carnegie Mellon University
         - Yo Yehudi – OLS

+        ReSA was supported to undertake this work as part of [Schmidt Sciences](https://www.schmidtsciences.org/) grant G-25-69965, with local support from the Software Sustainability Institute.

         To stay up to date on future outputs and related activities, subscribe to the [ReSA newsletter](https://www.researchsoft.org/news/).